Welcome to "Le Chic Chalet Poulet"!

 First we needed to build a small tractored coop to have ready to accommodate our little flock of 8 who were almost ready to leave the brooder for a couple months.
 I wanted it to be suitable as a quarantine coop for future new birds or sick birds.
 The pen roof is large sheets of tinted plexi that hubby saved from the trash bin at work.
 The wheels are old rusty wheels we found on Craigs List

-We added a tunnel off the side to expand their space a bit as they grew.
+We added a tunnel off the left side to expand their space a bit as they grew.

 Once the birds were settled the real project began.
 This photo